What Is Data Parsing?

 1. Linguistic Analysis:

 The first step in parsing involves textual analysis, where the input data splits into smaller units called tokens.
-We use tokens such as words, numbers, or symbols depending on the parsed data type.
+Depending on the parsed data type, we use tokens such as words, numbers, or symbols.

 After scanning the input data, a lexer (known as a tokenizer) classifies each token based on pre-established rules.